Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Experiment

 \subsection{Ablation study}

-We examine the influence of each centrality components in the centrality graph convolutional network (CGCN) with the X-view benchmark on the NTU-RGB+D dataset.
+We examine the influence of each graph embedding feature in UNFGEF with the X-view benchmark on the NTU-RGB+D dataset.
 The performance of ST-GCN on the NTU-RGB+D dataset is 88.3\%.
-By highlighting the centrality information and the specially four-channel training framework, the result is improved to 96.4\%, which brings a definite improvement.
+By highlighting 15 graph embedding features with multi-stream framework, the result is improved to 96.4\%, which brings a definite improvement.
 The detail is introduced in the below parts.